 All the meals as indicated above are included in the price.
 The food is based on nutritious, healthy, wholefood recipes.
 Please let us know if you have any special dietary requirements.

 The tour starts and finishes at Hobart Airport.
-We will pick you up at 9.30am on Saturday 29th September and drop you off at approximately 4pm on Tuesday 2nd October.
-We can also arrange a pick up or drop off in Central Hobart if required.
+We will pick you up at 9.30am on Friday 4th October and drop you off at approximately 4pm on Monday 7th October.

 Includes 4-day guided adventure with 2 Primal Adventures Guides, 3 nights camping accommodation, all meals as stated above together with healthy snacks, return private vehicle transport from Hobart to Triabunna, return boat transport to Maria Island, National Park permits, first aid kit, safety equipment and cooking equipment.

 Excludes sleeping bags, travel insurance (compulsory) and flights.

 A deposit of $600 per person is required to secure your place.